solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 penalties, they will account for their risks in the price.
 The penalties also only work well as a threat.
-When things really start going awry, it is usually of little consolation to you that your subcontractor is in even deeper trouble than you are.
+When things really start going awry, it is usually of little consolation to you that your supplier is in even deeper trouble than you are.
 In any case, a contract like this will bring about a very hostile environment, where that focus is on sticking to the contract as verbatim as possible.